gborobio73/gborobio73.github.io/_posts/2017-05-04-building-tightly-coupled-systems-with-java-8-default-methods.markdown

 Now your both cyborg pets can `fly`, beautiful.

 And now you realize it would be great if they could also `run`.
-But wait, we have a problem: you shouldn’t add `run` behaviour to a FlyingCyborg class (not to break the Single Responsibility Principle <sup>[ (3) ](#fnThree)</sup>, and Java doesn’t allow multi-inheritance!
+But wait, we have a problem: you shouldn’t add `run` behaviour to a FlyingCyborg class, not to break the Single Responsibility Principle <sup>[ (3) ](#fnThree)</sup>, and Java doesn’t allow multi-inheritance!
 Oh, no, horror!

 **Default methods to the rescue!**